harmony-one/h/progress/alaina-furstenberg.md

 In Q4, I will continue maintaining a consistent publishing cadence across X, YouTube, and Substack while deepening my understanding of DeFi strategies through ongoing research.
 I will test new products as they launch and create demos that showcase their impact to the community in clear and engaging ways.

 ---

-2025-10-04 Sun: Reading yieldbasis docs.
-Insight:

-2025-10-03 Sat: Tweeting the protocol short.

-2025-10-02 Fri: Filming & editing the [protocol progress video](https://youtube.com/shorts/t9nwS1GlHEA?si=3GcvIv755A1SM0a6), per Gheis's information.
-Update of the community section plus sharing on X. Sent out [Q3 newsletter](https://open.substack.com/pub/harmonyone/p/q3-2025-london-and-berlin-forks-stream), published 4 [youtube videos](https://youtu.be/-N4fGamSQVY) of quarterly progress.

-2025-10-01 Thu: Designing the thumbnail for the Q3 video.
-[Promoted TallyUp](https://x.com/harmonyprotocol/status/1973859562659983399), a new app launched from Fortune Validator.
-Reviewing Gheis's protocol highlights, writing a script for the weekly youtube short.

-2025-10-01 Wed: Editing of the Q3 youtube video, correcting all captions in Descript.
-Uploaded a private version to Youtube, and am reviewing captions with Theo.
-Wrote the introductory paragraph for the newsletter.

 2025-09-30 Tue: Continuation of newsletter + editing of the Q3 video, incoporating Stephen's portion.
 Uploading a DeFi short to Youtube.
 Reviewed Substack and Youtube metrics over Q3.
 Insights: